 Table 25.
-Adju ıvant Recomme ndations for Postemergence Herbicides Herbicide Application Method Adjuvant recommendations Basagran Ground 2.0 pt/A crop-oil concentrate when treating lambsquarters, common ragweed, hemp sesbania, or yellow nutsedge.
+Adju uvant Recomme ndations for Postemergence Herbicides Herbicide Application Method Adjuvant recommendations Basagran Ground 2.0 pt/A crop-oil concentrate when treating lambsquarters, common ragweed, hemp sesbania, or yellow nutsedge.
 Vegetable oils may be used.
 Use 1.0 gal/A of 30% nitrogen instead of crop-oil concentrate if velvetleaf is the primary target weed.
 Air 1.0 pt/A crop-oil concentrate when treating lambsquarters, common ragweed, hemp sesbania, or yellow nutsedge.
 Vegetable oils may be used.
 Do not use 30% nitrogen with aerial applications.
 Cadre Ground only Use 0.25 percent nonionic surfactant or 2 pt/A crop-oil concentrate.
 Cobra Ground only Add nonionic surfactant at 1 qt/100 gallons or petroleum or vegetable based crop oil concentrate at 1 to 1.5 pt per acre (See label for specifics).
 Gramoxone Inteon Ground Use 0.125 percent nonionic surfactant in cracking stage sprays.
-Poast Poast Plus Ground or Air 2.0 pt/A crop-oil concentrate.
+Poast Ground or Air 2.0 pt/A crop-oil concentrate.
 Vegetable oils may be used.
 Pursuit Ground Use a petroleum or vegetable seed based oil concentrate at a rate of 1.5 to 2.0 pt/A or a nonionic surfactant containing at least 80% active ingredient at 1 qt/100 gallons of spray mixture.

-Always use 2.0 pt/A crop-oil concentrate.

-2.0 pt/A crop-oil concentrate.
-Vegetable oils may
+Select Ground Always use 2.0 pt/A crop-oil concentrate.
+Select Max Ground 0.25% nonionic surfactant, 1% crop-oil concentrate or 1% methylated seed oil.
+Storm Ground or Air 2.0 pt/A crop-oil concentrate.
+Vegetable oils may be used.